 You can use private IP addresses and gateway IP addresses by assigning network resources.

-• Adding/deleting ports
+Adding/deleting ports

-- If you add or delete ports, also modify the petwork adapter settings on the OS as - If you add or delete ports, also modify the network adapter settings on the OS as appropriate. - You cannot use security group functions.
+- If you add or delete ports, also modify the network adapter settings on the OS as appropriate. - You cannot use security group functions.

-Table 60: List of Limiting Values Related to Adding a Port
+Table 63: List of Limiting Values Related to Adding a Port